Spiritual Peripheral Vision

 In some ways, it is bizarre that this moment is considered positive enough to be the name passed on; I would wager a guess that most non-Jews would find the idea of centering our identity around struggling with God to be unexpected.
 But struggle is engagement.
 Struggle is not running away, nor submitting unthinkingly.
 We frame our understanding of the divine around this concept; we are not to be indifferent, nor to be submissive, but rather, to be actively engaged.

-Rabbi Shai held quotes his teacher Bernard Steinberg in trying to differentiate between these types of yirah, fear.
+Rabbi Shai Held quotes his teacher Bernard Steinberg in trying to differentiate between these types of yirah, fear.
 He says: “Awe is what happens to fear when it stops being about me.”

 Fear of threat is a clouding emotion.
 It is that way through evolutionary design.
 I need to narrow my focus when the thing in front of me is a bull shark.
 But applying that type of fear to the world means we have no ethical or spiritual peripheral vision.